 - Have any directors or company officers been involved in company failures, or ever been bankrupt?

+This is the official newspaper of the New Zealand government, and can be searched going back many years.
+It publishes a list of bankruptcies and company notices which include appointment and release of receivers/managers/liquidators, removals, and applications for winding up.
 Look for financial projections, industry trends, and any details of competitive intelligence on the particular company, i.e. any information regarding companies which are in the same business and the current business environment.
 This can be found in newspaper articles and journal articles, as well as specific websites and databases.